nbhat1998/PintOS/doc/threads.md

 > Describe the sequence of events when a call to lock_acquire() causes a priority donation.
 How is nested donation handled?

 In lock acquire:
-  if the lock requested has a holder then create a new donation struct populated with the required fields add it to the lock's holder's donation list

-finally we call update priority on the holder that will set its priority to eh highest priortity between its own and the donation list
+  * If the lock requested has a holder then create a new donation struct populated with the required fields add it to the lock's holder's donations list.
+Then it will call update priority on the holder that will set its priority to the highest priortity between its own and the highest donation in the donations list.
+This function will also handle nested donations as it will check if the recipient field of the thread is not NULL.
+If so, it will recursively call the function on the recipient thread.
+  * If there is no lock holder, it will just set the lock's holder to itself.
+  * Regardless, it will call sema down.

 When lock acquire is called
 > A5: (3 marks)